So you are thinking of selling or buying a property on Alonissos Αλόννησος - Alonnisos...?

 Buying or selling a Greek property can be daunting.
 Here are some of the procedures you might find useful when you sell or buy a Greek property.

 From various fees, taxes, and other rules, you must do your homework before you buy or sell, so there are no surprises.

-We at GREEK KEY PROPERTIES™ can hand hold you throughout the process.
-Greek Key Properties will oversee all the small print so you’re ready to go when you find that perfect property to buy or when you are prepared to sell .
+We at GREEK KEY PROPERTIES™ can help you during the process.
+Greek Key Properties will help with the difficult decisions so you are ready to go when you find that perfect property to buy or when you are prepared to sell.

 Purchase – Transfer Tax:

 Greek property purchases are subject to taxation.
 The purchase-transfer tax (φόρος μεταβίβασης ακινήτου), is levied based on the “assessed tax value” (ανιικειμενική αξία) of the property, or the sale price, if higher.

 Purchase contracts may only be signed and authorised if this tax has been paid and proof of payment submitted to the Notary.

 Buildings with permits issued after January 2006 from a contractor, are subject to significantly higher taxation.